code-dot-org/code-dot-org/pegasus/sites.v3/code.org/views/pl_nominate_2019.md

 [col-50]

 Do you know a teacher who loves learning?
 [Our workshops](https://code.org/educate/professional-learning) will prepare teachers – even with no prior experience – to teach computer science (CS), to open opportunity for students.
 Code.org has prepared almost 100,000 educators to teach our courses, and they give our program rave reviews.
-Want to apply yourself?
-[Click here](https://code.org/educate/professional-learning) to become a computer science teacher!

 <br>

 [teach-cs]

 Are you interested in teaching computer science?
-[Apply directly!](/educate/professional-learning/middle-high)
+[Apply directly!](/educate/professional-learning)

 [/teach-cs]